wklchris/sphinx-simrofy-theme/ReadMe.md

 Please visit the Simrofy documentation website for full details.

-## Projects contributes to Simrofy
+## Projects contributing to Simrofy

 Simrofy was developed with the help of following existing projects: